 Grabber Outdoors Original Space Brand All Weather Blanket: I was interested in a re-usable emergency blanket so I purchased one of these based upon the excellent reviews.
 This space blanket is definitely “heavy duty” compared to the cheapies (not that they don’t have their place because they do).

 BaoFeng UV5R Dual-Band Two-Way Radio: I own two of these and truth be told, need to practice using them more often than I do.
 Something to keep in mind that if you are just planning to listen, you do not need a license.
 Still, it is a good idea because it will make understanding the technical aspects of HAM radio a whole lot easier.
-Price alert!
-As of this writing, the price of the BaoFeng UV-5R is only $25.35.
 Special Note: BaoFeng and Pofung radios are one and the same.
 Some newer units are branded with “Pofung”.